primer/react/contributor-docs/adrs/adr-003-prop-norms.md

 ## Status

-Proposed
+Adopted

 ## Context

-Today our component prop APIs have:
+Our component prop APIs have, at times been a bit of a mess.
+We've seen:

 - Implicit conventions not documented anywhere but consistently reflected in our code (e.g., the type of the `sx` prop)
 - Explicit plans to change some of those (e.g., the deprecation of Styled System props)